normanjoyner/containership.cli/docs/_pages/commands/host-edit.md

 | tag | t | Tag to add to the container | n | |
 |=================+============+=================+================+===|

-> All array values can be added multiple times during an application edit.
+> All array values can be added multiple times during a host edit.
 If you set the value of an array option to the empty string, that value will be cleared if it exists.

 > Tags support the dot-notation syntax for creating nested tags. e.g. (--tag metadata.hasSeen=true)